Results Matter: More Than $700 Million In Awards And Settlements Recovered

 What Is A Qui Tam Lawsuit?

-Call An Experienced Dallas Whistleblower Attorney
+Consult An Experienced Dallas Whistleblower Attorney For Free

+If you believe your company is stealing from the government, I can explain the law and walk you through every stage of the legal process.
 Call my Dallas law office at 214-617-2181 or contact me online.
 You will work directly with me and consultations are free and confidential.
-I handle these types of cases on a contingent fee basis, meaning you owe me no legal fees or expenses unless I obtain a recovery for you.
+I handle these types of cases on a contingent fee basis, meaning you owe me no legal fees or expenses unless I obtain a recovery.